-Jens Spahn (CDU), Peter Friedrich (SPD), Anna Lührmann (Green Party) and Michael Kauch (FDP) had formulated a joint proposal in several meetings, which were accompanied and moderated by the foundation.
-The foundation also supported the consultations with comments by renowned constitutional lawyers.
-The proposal was presented on 14 July 2006, called for the state to be assigned a new function in article 20b of the Basic Law (the German constitution): “The state must observe the principle of sustainability in its actions and protect the interests of future generations”.
+Jens Spahn (CDU), Peter Friedrich (SPD), Anna Lührmann (Green Party) and Michael Kauch (FDP) formulated a joint proposal in several meetings, moderated by the FRFG.
+The FRFG also convened renowned constitutional lawyers to help in proceedings.
+The proposal, presented on 14 July 2006, called for the state to be assigned a new function in article 20b of the Basic Law (the German constitution): “The state must observe the principle of sustainability in its actions and protect the interests of future generations”.